akien-mga/godot-old-wiki/devel_faq.md

 For the more technically versed, proceed to the next item.

-## #2 What are the technical reasons of the item above?
+## #2 I don't believe you.
+What are the technical reasons for the item above?

 The main reasons are: